| | |

 Get more chickens

 When all else fails, just buy more chickens!
 More chickens mean more body heat, right?
 5 chickens roosting will generate more warmth than 3, so why not have 15 chickens?
+We all know chicken math is real.

 Are you worried about how to keep chickens warm in winter weather?

-It’s always great to have information at hand and tools in your toolbox during extreme weather.
+It’s always great to have information and tools in your toolbox during extreme weather.
 From frostbite to preventing eggs from freezing, the winter months can bring quite the challenge and it’s crucial to keep our flocks happy and healthy.
-Stay informed and stay aware, friends.
-How do you keep your flock warm in the winter?

 keeping chickens warm in the winter